NSFC Board of Directors

 Charleston, SC.

-After losing two relatives to stomach cancer, Dylan and his mother learned, in 2017, they had the CDH1 gene mutation.
+After losing two relatives to stomach cancer, Dylan and his mother learned in 2017 that they had the CDH1 gene mutation.
 Before passing, their relatives were faithful to contact his mother and encourage the two of them to get tested for the gene mutation.
-From the moment Dylan learned his mother, and he had the CDH1 gene mutation, he spent most of his early days reading the content on No Stomach For Cancer’s website and helping his mother decide on a surgeon.
+From the moment Dylan learned his mother and he had the CDH1 gene mutation, he spent most of his early days reading the content on No Stomach For Cancer’s website and helping his mother decide on a surgeon.

 Dylan has worked with non-profits for over 13 years and holds an MBA from Auburn University.
 He currently works for a software company that is the leading cloud software provider for the non-profit community.
 Although he has no stomach, he still competes in triathlons and is dedicated to helping those affected by stomach cancer live the best lives possible.
 He is married and has three children.